GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: GraphLand benchmark details

 \monospacebold{city-reviews}\,\, This dataset is obtained from the logs of a review service in which users can leave reviews and ratings for places and organizations in two major cities.
-The nodes are users and an edge connects two nodes if the users often leave reviews for the same organizations.
-The graph is undirected.
+The nodes are users, and an undirected edge connects two nodes if the users often leave reviews for the same organizations.
 The task is fraud detection~--- to predict which users leave fraudulent reviews (binary classification).
-The node features are based on user interactions with the service and their examples include the share of negative reviews among all reviews the user has left (numerical feature) and the browser that is used to access the service by the user (categorical feature).
+The node features are based on user interactions with the service and their examples include the share of negative reviews among all reviews left by a user (numerical feature) and the browser that is used to access the service by the user (categorical feature).
+Data for this dataset was obtained from the Yandex Maps service.

 \monospacebold{avazu-ctr}\,\, This dataset is based on open data that has been introduced at the Kaggle competition organized by Avazu~\citep{avazu-ctr}.
 The data contains information about interactions between devices used to access the Internet, websites, and advertisements.
 In our graph, the nodes are devices, and an edge connects two nodes if the devices often visit the same websites.
 The graph is undirected.
-A smaller version of a similar dataset has been used by \citet{ivanov2021boost}; however, it contained only a small subset of devices, while for our dataset we collected data for all the available devices which makes our graph more than 50 times larger.
+A smaller version of a similar dataset has been used by \citet{ivanov2021boost}; however, it contained only a small subset of devices, while for our dataset we collected data for all the available devices, making our graph more than 50 times larger.
 The task is to predict the advertisement click-through rate (CTR) observed on devices (regression).
 Nodes in this graph have more than two hundred numerical features; however, most of them were anonymized in the original data source.

 \monospacebold{hm-categories} and \monospacebold{hm-prices}\,\, These datasets are based on open data that has been introduced at the Kaggle competition organized by H\&M \citep{hm-recommendations}.
 The graph represents a co-purchasing network.
 The nodes are products, and an edge connects two nodes if the products are often bought by the same customers.
 The graph is undirected.
 We prepared two datasets with the same graph but different tasks: in \texttt{hm-categories}, the task is to predict the product category (multiclass classification), and in \texttt{hm-prices}, the task is to predict the product price (regression).
 The node features in this dataset include product metadata such as product color (categorical feature), as well as information obtained from product purchasing statistics such as what proportion of product purchases occurs on different weekdays (numerical features).